Not including my immediate family, I’ve lived with a total

 - It’s okay.
 I’m thinking of moving out.

 - Yea me too.
-When’s your lease up?
+When’s

 - July 3rd.
 Yours?